About | Cybantage

 The Accidental DQI

-Governance framework for the Designated Qualified Individual role across healthcare, financial services, and small business contexts.
-Personal liability, vendor oversight, and the regulatory frameworks that define DQI accountability.
-Multi-vertical authority work.
+Governance framework for the Designated Qualified Individual role across healthcare, financial services, and small business.
+Covers personal liability, vendor oversight, and regulatory frameworks.

 Read the Book →